Hurricane (pinball): Other Rules

-Legacy
+Reception

+Play Meter criticized the game for borrowing too much from Comet and Cyclone, although praised the display programming.

+Digital versions

 Hurricane was released as a licensed table for The Pinball Arcade in February 2016 and removed from all digital stores on June 30, 2018, when the license with WMS expired.

 Less than a year after the table was delisted from stores, Zen Studios announced that they would bring back a digital version of Hurricane.
 It was released as part of volume 4 of Williams pinball table conversions for Pinball FX 3 on May 28, 2019; with a remastered version released for Pinball FX on May 26, 2022.